Santiago Solari (footballer, born 1998)

-Santiago Germán Solari Ferreyra (born 18 January 1998) is an Argentine professional footballer who plays as a winger for the Argentine Primera División club Racing Club.
+Santiago Germán Solari Ferreyra (born 18 January 1998) is an Argentine professional footballer who plays as a winger for the Argentine Primera División club Newell's Old Boys, on loan from Racing Club.

 Club career

 Solari is a youth product of Vélez Sarsfield, having joined them at the age of 13.
 He began his senior career with Club Victoria in the Argentine fourth division in 2019, and that same year transferred to Juventud Unida Universitario in the third division.
 On 15 February 2021, he joined Atlanta on loan in the Primera Nacional.
 In 2022, he was loaned to Gimnasia y Esgrima in the same division.
 On 4 March 2023, he transferred to Defensa y Justicia in the Argentine Primera División.

 On 3 January 2024, Solari transferred to Racing Club on a contract until 2027.
 He helped the squad win the 2024 Copa Sudamericana, coming on as a late substitute in the final, a 3–1 win over Cruzeiro on 23 November 2024.